Many Average Partial Effects: with An Application to Text Regression: Additional Theoretical Results

 \subsection{Results for Nuisance Parameters Estimation}

-\text{}\\ The following results generalizes lemmas in Appendix L of \cite{BCCW18} to cluster sampling.
-Their proofs follow closely those of Lemma L1-L4 of \cite{BCCW18} but we only consider an increasing finite index set for simplicity.
+\text{}\\ The following results adapt lemmas in Appendix L of \cite{BCCW18} to cluster sampling.
+Their proofs follow closely those of Lemma L1-L4 of \cite{BCCW18} while we only consider an increasing finite index set for simplicity.